 The Profitable Side of a Lifestyle blog

-Now that you have your lifestyle blog online you need to focus on building your traffic and turning a profit.
+After starting a lifestyle blog and getting it online you need to focus on building your traffic and turning a profit.
 Neither of these things happen right away so it’s best to be patient while you build your name and reputation and while Google indexes your site for search queries.
 To move this process along there are a few things you can do…

 PROMOTE.
 PROMOTE.
 PROMOTE. – Now, you just have to get the word out.
 Join Tailwind Tribes and learn how to use Tailwind to boost your blog traffic.
 Build a Facebook page and connect with other bloggers on Twitter chats.
 Also, explore these ways to promote your blog offline.